Home / Retirement planning / Getting started / How much super do I need to retire?

 Years in retirement

 With any luck you will get to choose the day you retire, but none of us has any way of knowing how long we will live.
-This is the known unknown of retirement planning and is the reason many retirees are reluctant to spend as much as they could possibly afford.
+This is the known unknown of retirement planning and is why many retirees are reluctant to spend as much as they could possibly afford.

 Today’s retirees can expect to live to an average age of 85 years for men and 87 for women.
 And that’s just an average; half will live longer, many into their 90s.

-If you hope to retire at 60, say, keep in mind that your retirement savings may need to stretch 30 years or more.
+If you hope to retire at 60, keep in mind that your retirement savings may need to stretch 30 years or more.
 Once you work through this checklist and have a clearer idea of the financial resources at your disposal, you may decide to work a little longer.
 Or you could find you have more than enough to retire as planned.

 Whether you are single or in a couple